marcosluna/exampleerlang/README.md

-# Example Erlang
+# Erlang Example

-Very simple REST endpoint that provides JSON content
+A very simple REST endpoint that provides JSON content

 in order to compile and run the app you need